Journal club - Lattice field theory

 Perhaps you already have some expertise based on the research for your thesis - perhaps you have just started a project within lattice field theory.
 Either way, you are welcome to join our weekly meetings, where we will discuss influential lattice papers and related topics.

 The meetings will take place via zoom.
 One participant will present a previously assigned topic in about 30-45 minutes.
 Afterwards we have an informal discussion, where everybody is encouraged to participate.
 This is a good opportunity to broaden your perspective and also to practice giving a presentation.
 The topic of the talk will be sent around a few days in advance so that everybody can look into the subject.

 The goals of the seminar and the planned format of the talks are summarized in these slides.
 Please design your talk to be interactive: you are welcome to create a poll or use the whiteboard feature of zoom.
 In case you are presenting slides, please send them to me in advance so they can be uploaded to the webpage.

-In the first meeting (May 8) we will distribute the topics.
-Please contact me if you wish to participate.
+In the first meeting (October 30 at 14:15) we will distribute the topics.

 To help preparing for the journal club, you are welcome to approach me with open questions on Wednesday (14:00-15:00) on the week of your talk.
 To arrange this, please contact me in advance.